y44k0v/sudoku_solver/README.md

 ![solution](https://upload.wikimedia.org/wikipedia/commons/1/12/Sudoku_Puzzle_by_L2G-20050714_solution_standardized_layout.svg)

 Does not do good on very hard puzzles like the one below, extra implementations needed for the cases where missing values have not  a single value as an option anymore.
 It will do well on easy, averages and hard puzzles.
-Test to be implemented
+Test to be implemented.

 ```